xwmx/nb/README.md

 #### `browse` URLs

-`nb browse` URLs are designed to mirror the underlying command line options and [selectors](#selectors), providing transparency and consistency between `nb` interfaces:
+`nb browse` URLs are designed to reflect the underlying command line options and [selectors](#selectors), providing transparency and consistency between `nb` interfaces: